huggingface/transformers/docs/source/en/model_doc/llava_onevision.md

 ### Video inference

-LLaVa-Onevision also can perform inference with videos as input, where video frames are treated as multiple images.
+LLaVa-OneVision also can perform inference with videos as input, where video frames are treated as multiple images.
 Here is how you can do it:

 ```python
 import av